Does LLM Focus on the Right Words? Mitigating Context Bias in LLM-based Recommenders: Preliminary

 To empirically verify this phenomenon, we conduct experiments on the typical Amazon datasets.
 Specifically, we partition items into five groups based on their semantic relevance to auxiliary tokens, measured by the model’s estimated probability:

-Here we mask the user historical information in the original prompt template with the placeholder 'N/A', and compute the probability of the tokens for each item.
-This measure serves as an indicator of the relevance between the input and the output, a practice commonly adopted for estimating semantic relevance \cite{kauf2024log}.
-Based on this metric, items are sorted and evenly divided into five groups, where Group 1 contains the most relevant items, and Group 5 the least.
+Here we mask the user historical information in the original prompt template with the placeholder `N/A', and compute the probability of the tokens for each item.
+This measure serves as an indicator of the relevance between the input and output, a practice commonly adopted for estimating semantic relevance \cite{kauf2024log}.
+Based on this metric, items are sorted and evenly divided into five groups, with Group 1 containing the items of highest relevance and Group 5 the least.